alexzshl/vscode-taskhere/README.md

 You can find a list of built-in icons provided by VSCode on this page: [icons-in-labels](https://code.visualstudio.com/api/references/icons-in-labels)

 Specify the color of the task name.You can use legal color expressions supported by CSS.
 For example: "DeepPink", "#00f", "#adff2f".
-If you are not sure, you can use the search engine to search for the keyword "CSS color".Note that the color of the icon will change as well.
+If you are not sure, you can use the search engine to search for the keyword "CSS color".Or use the color picker(hover over the color string) provided by vscode to select the color directly..Note that the color of the icon will change as well.

 [*tasks.json*]